 Term Definition Longitude The vertical lines on a map, running from the North to South poles, used to describe the east-west position of a point.
-The position is reported as the number of degrees east (to - 180.0 degrees) or west (to +180.0 degrees) of the prime meridian (0 degrees).
+The position is reported as the number of degrees east (to -180.0 degrees) or west (to +180.0 degrees) of the prime meridian (0 degrees).
 Lines of longitude are farthest apart at the Equator and intersect at both poles, and therefore, are not parallel.
 Longitude/ Latitude MapInfo Professional's default coordinate system for representing geographic objects in a map.
 Main Toolbar A window containing buttons for choosing tools, accessing dialog boxes, and showing or hiding windows.
 Map Catalog The MapInfo map catalog stores information about the location of spatial columns on the DBMS.
 There must be one catalog per database.
-The EasyLoader application can create this catalog for each database: Oracle 8, 9, Informix, SQL Server, and MS Access.
+The EasyLoader application can create this catalog for each database: Oracle, SQL Server, PostGIS, and MS Access.
 Additionally, you can create a map catalog manually with instructions in the MapInfo Professional User Guide .
 This is a one-time only task per database and is required before any tables on that database can be mapped in MapInfo Professional.
 Map Scale A statement of a measure of the map and the equivalent measure on the earth.
 Often expressed as a representative ratio of distance, such as 1:10,000.
 This means that one unit of distance on the map (for example, one inch) represents 10,000 of the same units of distance on the earth.
 The term scale must be used carefully.
 Technically, a map of a single city block is large-scale (for example, 1:12,000), while a map of an entire country is small-scale (for example, 1:1,000,000).
 A 1:1,000,000 map is considered small-scale because of the small numeric value obtained when you divide 1 by 1,000,000.
 Map Segment In a street map, a segment is a single section of the street.
 In urban maps, segments are generally one block long.
 Address ranges are stored at the segment level.
 MapBasic The programming language used to customize and/or automate MapInfo Professional.
 To create MapBasic applications, you need the MapBasic compiler, which is a separate product.
 However, you do not need the MapBasic compiler to run a compiled MapBasic application.
+Map Scale A ratio or representative fraction (RF), expressed as 1 inch = 63,360 mile or 1:1,000,000 (1 cm to 10 km), that indicates the relationship between a distance on the map and the distance on the ground.
+See also Cartographic Scale.
 Map window A window that allows you to view a table as a map.
 Meridian A line or a portion of a line running from the North to the South pole.
 A longitudinal line.